discretize/discretize-guides/cm-guides/ranger/power-soulbeast/static.md

 - Take <Trait name="Oppressive Superiority"/>.
 - Play with <Skill name="Overbearing Smash"/> and <Skill name="Unleashed Thump"/>.
 - Use <Item id="24661"/> to speed up killing the Anomalies.
-- With good instabilities, use <Item id="73191"/> as Utility food.
+- With good instabilities use <Item id="73191"/> as Utility food.

 </Boss>